Key facts, tips on care, advantages and brands - we present everything you need to know about sustainable organic cotton

 - The benefits of organic cotton protect people and Nature cost worldwide

 - There are numerous seals for organic cotton, including GOTS and IVN

-- Numerous brands use organic cotton in textiles for Clothing and homes
+- Numerous brands use organic cotton in textiles for Fashion and homes

 Cotton is the most commonly processed natural fiber In the textile industry, about 50% of all textiles consist of cotton and the production employs around 250 million people.
 Some rarely think about the quality and sustainability of these fabrics, while others consciously choose organic cotton.
 But what does organic cotton really bring and how does it stand out?